milos85vasic/damodred.com/Content/wp-content/plugins/recent-posts-widget-with-thumbnails/README.txt

 2. The second screenshot shows the widget on the Widget Management Page in the backend.

 == Changelog ==

+= 6.5.0 =
+* Added option to use only except fields as the source for excerpts
+* Updated *.pot file and translations
+* Tested successfully with WordPress 5.0.3
+* Updated screenshot of widget in the backend

 = 6.4.1 =
 * Revised image size selection if a registered image size name is used